rkiel/git-utilities/README.md

 Feature branches have specific format: USER-BASE-FEATURE.

 * USER is the username as specificied by the USER environment variable
-* BASE is the branch to base the feature branch on
+* BASE is the standard branch to base the feature branch on
 * FEATURE is the name of the feature

 #### Start